 My plan was to show up with a mind blowing power point presentation, point out that Facebook had 400 million users, and then lead the happy dance while a room full of hotel General Managers eagerly jumped on the bandwagon.

-Seven years later, Facebook has two billion users and Innisfree Hotels has a in-house marketing agency called Bee Loud, with thirteen team members sitting two to a desk in a cramped office.
-Today, Bee Loud is both a sizable revenue generator and a key competitive differentiator in attracting investor capital in our company.
+Seven years later, Facebook has two billion users and Innisfree Hotels has a in-house marketing agency with thirteen team members sitting two to a desk in a cramped office.
+Today, our agency is both a sizable revenue generator and a key competitive differentiator in attracting investor capital in our company.